DUNE/ndlar_flow/README.rst

 usage
 =====

+There is a tutorial repo at [https://github.com/peter-madigan/module0_flow_tutorial] that should help you get started.

 The ``module0_flow`` reconstruction chain breaks up the reconstruction into the following steps for each component of the reconstruction.
 For charge-only reconstruction, there are two workflows: